ben-allen/locale-extensions/README.md

 For **server-side applications**, one way to access this information is through the use of a Client Hints header on the request, signalling that Unicode Locale Extensions are to be used.

 In both of these cases the browser conveys data related to the user's operating system settings to servers, but only sends a tightly limited subset of that data.
-As currently proposed, exactly three potential locale extension settings are exposed, with each of these settings only having three possible options.
+As currently proposed, exactly three potential locale extension settings are exposed, with each of these settings having at most three possible options.
 Neither case allows for passive fingerprinting: in order to read these settings, servers must either advertise their intent to use each individual setting via an `Accept-CH` header or else issue a detectable query to the client.

 ### Common Locale Extensions
 The following table suggests a minimal set of commonly used locale extensions to be supported.
 Note that the list of supported possible values for each extension is exhaustive &mdash; limiting the range of available options to a few sensible values helps mitigate privacy and security concerns related to providing servers with preferred content tailorings.